ooz/ooz.github.io/about.md

 This is a personal website and blog, that you can use without the need to provide personal data.
 This website does not set any cookies and does not track your browsing activity.
+It may link to external resources (e.g. images, other websites), which may track you if your client or webbrowser is configured to automatically follow such hyperlinks (see "Disclaimer for External Links" below).
 You cannot comment on anything or signup for a newsletter.
-This website is statically hosted on GitHub Pages.
+This website is statically hosted on GitHub.
 That company might keep various logs on its servers to provide this service.
 The respective legal notices apply: